LacunaOmnibus/MontyLacuna/README.md

       - That tells Sphinx where the code lives
   - To generate docu based on docstrings:
     - in ROOT:
-      - sphinx-apidoc -o doc/ lib/ lacuna
+      - sphinx-apidoc -o doc/ lib/
+        - You do not have to manually create doc/ first.
         - http://sphinx-doc.org/invocation.html#invocation-apidoc
         - This creates several more .rst files in doc/
           - lacuna.rst